MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/devenv-code-conversion.md

         ...
     ```

-    The default values for other parameters can be used for now.

 3. Copy all of the AL files that you generated for the test library in **Task 5** to the project's root folder.
 4. Open the **dotnet.al** file for the project, and make the following changes: